g-klein/ForgeAuthoritativeMovementDemo/README.md

 ## How it works
 There are three important network objects in this scene.
 * The ```InputListener``` collects authoritative input from the client, and sends it to the server.
 * The ```GuyWithMovement``` is the script that controls the cube on the screen.
-This is the script performing client-side interpolation, server-side authoritative movement, and reconciliation.
+This is the script performing client-side prediction, server-side authoritative movement, and reconciliation.
 * The ```GameStateManager``` is the script that creates ```InputListener``` and ```GuyWithMovement``` and associates them when players connect.

 I will dive into these objects in more detail in the next section.